tokasravi9000/mern-stack-pro/README.md

 15. How to Open the New Page Without Reloading or Refresh the Page with REACT-ROUTER-DOM
 16. Create login sign up pages
 17. Create 404 error page.
+18. How To Store User Registration Form Data in Front-End React State